 Peaceful protesters detained during ongoing demonstrations in Georgia, beginning on November 28th, have been subjected to a series of violations, including the unlawful seizure and appropriation of their personal belongings.

-According to numerous detainees represented by lawyers from non-governmental organizations providing legal aid, their personal belongings, such as phones, headphones, laptops, bags, house and car keys, identification documents, wallets, and others, were confiscated during their detention.
+According to numerous detainees represented by the Legal Aid Network of the Georgian CSOs their personal belongings, such as phones, headphones, laptops, bags, house and car keys, identification documents, wallets, and others, were confiscated during their detention.
 Some detainees reported that law enforcement officers demanded their phone passwords and resorted to violence when refused.
 In several instances, mobile phones were confiscated from detainees at police stations but were not returned upon their release.
-Special forces were involved in confiscating property in some cases, and documentation during transfers to police stations or temporary detention facilities did not reflect the detainees possessing any items.
+In some cases, special forces were involved in confiscating property, and documentation during transfers to police stations or temporary detention facilities did not reflect the detainees possessing any items.

-It is noteworthy that, in most cases, the detainees' belongings were not confiscated in accordance with the law, but were instead appropriated illegally by individual law enforcement officers or discarded to prevent their return.
-Some victims reported that their personal belongings and phones were taken under threats of violence.
-In some cases, victims were able to track their phones, which were located in Gori and on the premises of the Ministry of Internal Affairs, Parliament, and other government buildings.
+It is noteworthy that, in most cases, the detainees' belongings were not confiscated in accordance with the law, but were instead illegally confiscated by individual law enforcement officers to appropriate them illegally or to throw them away as punishment to prevent their return.
+According to some of the victims, their personal belongings and phones were confiscated with threats to their lives and health, in some cases, victims were able to track the location of their phones, about which the Special Investigation Service has been informed, however, there has been no response from the agency until now.
+For instance, one of the victim's phone was tracked to be in the city of Gori.
+In several cases, mobile phones were revealed to be on the premises of the Ministry of Internal Affairs, Parliament, and other government buildings.
 An analysis of these incidents indicates that, in many cases, the confiscation of property was aimed at unlawful appropriation and had no connection to any legal procedure.

 STATEMENT OF THE LEGAL AID NETWORK OF THE GEORGIAN CSOs